nadchhe/RealTimeVoicebot/README.md

 In this notebook, you can manually upload an audio file for transcription.
 This option is ideal when you already have audio files and want to transcribe them.

+**RealTimeVoiceRecFinal(eng and ara) Notebook:(Final Update)**

+This Notebook is a powerful voice recognition tool that supports both English and Arabic speech.
+This project utilizes advanced neural network technology from Neural Space for Text-to-Speech (TTS) capabilities, allowing the application to dynamically detect and process the language of audio recorded by the user.

 # How It Works